HariSekhon/Knowledge-Base/best-practices.md

 Sometimes it's better to just live with the lack of redundancy if the cost outweighs the value.

-## Use Version Control for Everything Textual - Code & Configs
+## Use Version Control for Everything Textual - Code, Configs & Docs

 Put everything in [Git](git.md).

 Don't waste your time on other legacy version control systems.

+GitHub README [Markdown](markdown.md) files and [MkDocs](mkdocs.md) mean you can track all your documentation changes easily using [Git](git.md) just like you do for your code & configs.

+For techies, this is better than relying on a separate proprietary mechanism than [Confluence](atlassian.md).

 ## Releases